PMMAraujo/snappy/docs/source/installation.rst

 Quick install Guide - Linux and Windows 10 ( With Windows subsystem for Linux)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This instalation was test on Ubuntu 16 and 18 LTS as well as Windows 10 With ubuntu 18 terminal.
+This instalation was tested on Ubuntu 16 and 18 LTS as well as Windows 10 With ubuntu 18 terminal.
 Do not use this method if you already have conda installed on your computer.

 1) Download of clone SNAPPy from `here <https://github.com/PMMAraujo/snappy>`_ and put it in a desired location::